SupratimDas20/Music-Store-Data-Analysis/README.md

 ## Project Overview

 The Music Store Analysis project leverages a multi-table database to gain insights into sales, customer preferences, and inventory management.
-By utilizing SQL queries, this project extracts, manipulates, and analyzes data to identify trends and support informed decision-makin
+By utilizing SQL queries, this project extracts, manipulates, and analyzes data to identify trends and support informed decision-making.

 ## Key Features